-The Chosera and Super Stones found at our store do not require soaking.*
+The Bob Kramer ZWILLING Sharpening Stones found in our store require soaking.

 Stoning the Blade

-When you can feel the wire edge, it’s time to move to a finer grit stone to polish.
+- When you can feel the wire burr form from tip to heel, it’s time to move to a finer grit stone to polish the edge.

 Polishing the Blade

-With a finer grit stone, repeat as above, lightening pressure as you go.
+- With a finer grit stone, repeat the steps stated above, lightening pressure as you go.

-After using the finer grit stone and while it is still wet, scrub it with the Nagura Stone to create a slurry on the surface for extra polish.
-Then, repeat as above with light pressure.
+- After using the finer grit stone and while it is still wet, scrub it with the Nagura Stone to create a slurry on the surface for extra polish.

 How to care for your water stones